 What’s Happening Right now in the Multifamily Markets?

 It might depend on which city you’re in.
 The stats below and our own report on rent prices in different cities might help you identify the best opportunities.
 The best cities for buying property are luring more of investor’s dollars.
 Overall, multifamily property investing is attractive due to rising rents, your ability to use financal leverage as well to conduct more efficient property management.

 Rents Rising Fast of Late

-The US national average rent increased by $4 to $1,377 last month and $10 the last two months.
-Occupancy rates fell slightly.
+According to Yardi, the US national average rent increased by $2 to $1,426 last month.
+Occupancy rates fell again ever so slightly and that slide began last July.
 Could this mean new construction is flattening the market, and prospective buyers such as Millennials are buying homes instead?
-How long will new construction continue to create a glut?
-Will construction slow by 2020 and rents rise again?

-The report did suggest the flat results are due to a supply glut of condos.
-Each city has its own specific vacancy rates, construction rates, and rent price changes so the affordability and vacancy situations in the Miami, Los Angeles, San Francisco and Chicago multifamily markets for instance are all unique.
+The Yardi report details the rent growth and vacancy rate stats for a large number of metros including vacancy situations in the Miami, Los Angeles, San Francisco and Chicago multifamily markets for instance are all unique.